nandini0407/BookAddict/ReadME.md

 ### Search

-On the backend, search is handled by the `GET /api/books` API endpoint, which filters based on the search query.
+On the backend, search is handled by `GET /api/books` API endpoint, which filters based on the search query.
 Books are filtered by both title and author.
 On the frontend, search results are rendered in `BookList` component.

 ```ruby
 def index